-- Discuss importance of immediate and exclusive breastfeeding (no water, - Discuss importance on immediate and exclusive breasteening (no water other liquids, food) for the infant for the first 6 months Explain that optimal breastfeeding practices can improve breast milk production Explain that her body can produce enough breast milk for the baby and that breast milk alone is enough for the baby for the first 6 months. - Discuss benefits of breastfeeding including improved child growth and survival, protection from disease, and bonding between mother and
+- Provide Provide and an analysis of the second secon Encourage client to eat a variety of locally available foods from all food groups, including intake of Iron & Vitamin A rich foods like beans, meat, green leafy vegetables, eggs, bmatoes, pumpkins, pawpaw Encourage client to increase frequency of meals during pregnancy - Breastfeeding - Discuss importance of immediate and exclusive breastfeeding (no water, Discuss importance of infimited at and exclusive dreaduceding (n/o water other liquids, food) for the infant for the first 6 months Explain that optimal breastfeeding practices can improve breast milk production Explain that her body can produce enough breast milk for the baby and that breast milk alone is enough for the baby for the first 6 months Discuss because the discussion including interms and bild ensuits and . - Discuss benefits of breastfeeding including improved child growth and survival, protection from disease, and bonding between mother and baby

-- Family Planning

-Encourage client to wait at least 2 years after delivery before the next pregnancy.
+- Family Flanning Encourage client to wait at least 2 years after delivery before the next pregnancy.
 Explain benefits of family planning.

-Discuss Lactational Amenormea Method (LAM) method of family planning, which requires that ALL 3 conditions are method to Feed your baby ONLY breast milk (no water, liquids or other foods) o Monthly period has not returned - o Baby is below 6 months Discuss fertility interdions and offer long acting and permanent methods offamily planning as indicated.
-Initiate FP discussion during ANC to allow for immediate BTL or post partum IUCD.
+Discuss Lactational Amenormea Method (LAM) method of family planning, which requires that ALL3 conditions are met.
+Feed your baby ONLY breast milk (no water, liquids or other foods) o Monthly period has not returned - of Baby is below 6 months Discuss fertility intertions and offer long acting and permanent methods of family planning as indicated.
+Initiate FP discussion during ANC to allow for immediate BTL or post parturn IVCD.